She became homeless and says she lost her identity

 Lost identity

-But a divorce upended her everyday life.
+But a divorce upended her daily life.

-I was separated from my children, I lost my entire identity.
+I was separated from my children.
+I lost my entire identity.

 The City Mission was the first to understand the problem.
 How can you organize your life if you have no foundation to stand on?